patztablook22/patztablook22.github.io/_home/01-about.md

 # About

-I am 23 years old and live in Prague, where I study computer science at the
+I am 23 years old and live in Prague.
-[Faculty of Mathematics and Physics of the Charles University](https://www.mff.cuni.cz/), and jazz piano at the
+I am studying for a master's degree in Computer Science at the [Faculty of Mathematics and Physics of the Charles University](https://www.mff.cuni.cz/), and Jazz Piano at the
 [Jaroslav Ježek Conservatory](https://www.kjj.cz).
+For a living, I make backends finally work.

 During my bachelor's studies, I focused on machine learning, particularly [Transformer](https://arxiv.org/abs/1706.03762) models.
 I wrote my thesis on the knot-theoretical properties of spatially embedded complete graphs.
-I've also been experimenting with some [Quantum Computing](https://github.com/patztablook22/jaq).
-I did a plenty of C++.
+I've also been experimenting with some [Quantum Computing](https://github.com/patztablook22/jaq) and have done plenty of C++.

 I play the piano a lot.
 Occasionally I perform in public.
 My favourite pianists are